oneoffcoder/docker-containers/rpi-deeplearning/README.md

     tensorflow/tools/ci_build/pi/build_raspberry_pi.sh PI_ONE
 ```

 After you are done, place the `$TENSORFLOW/output-artifacts` into this directory, where `$TENSORFLOW` is the path to where you checked out the Tensorflow git repository.
+Additionally, rename `tensorflow-1.14.1-cp34-none-linux_armv7l.whl` to `tensorflow-1.14.1-cp36-none-linux_armv7l.whl`.

 # Docker